joinparty/joinparty/README.md

 Joinmarket.
-For this project at the moment, all mix depths other than mix depth 0 are overkill and not needed (and by default are not displayed; but you can add as many as you'd like by editing your wallet.json file).
+For this project at the moment, all mix depths other than mix depth 0 are overkill and not needed (and by default are not displayed; but you can add as many as you'd like by editing your wallet.json file*).
 Perhaps makers will be supported in the future, in which case additional mix depths will be used.
-For now, the idea was to make the wallet compatible with joinmarket so that users that were already familiar with joinmarket would feel more or less at home.
+For now, the idea was to make the wallet similar to joinmarket so that users that were already familiar with joinmarket would feel more or less at home.

+* Specifically, edit the "index_cache":"0,0" section to have "index_cache":"0,0|0,0" for each additional mix depth you'd like.
+  Note that comma separated pair of numbers separated by the '|' character.

 As a review, or for those that are new, the external addresses are where you should send bitcoin into the wallet.
 The internal addresses